-When considering a board search — whether as a first-time director or experienced one — take a close look at your personal brand to determine if your messaging is relevant for board service.
+When considering a board search — whether as a first-time director or experienced one — take a close look at your personal brand to determine if your messaging highlights board experience (or board-relevant experience).
 It might sound surprising, but a strong personal brand of an executive or operational leader does not necessarily translate into that of an ideal board candidate.

 To stand out as a potential board director, your personal brand must communicate beyond that of a stellar professional with strong career progression.
 Convey board experience (if you have it) and board-relevant experience, both of which signal you have knowledge and skills to draw from when executing fiduciary duties.

 For any type of board you pursue (public, private, nonprofit or advisory), optimize the following six aspects of your personal brand to increase visibility, gain traction and strengthen your candidacy.

 A LinkedIn profile that solely focuses on your impact as an operational executive won't necessarily attract board attention.
 Update key sections to show direct board experience (including nonprofits), board-related experience (e.g., M&A, transformation, global expansion) and expertise in key areas (e.g., cybersecurity, regulatory compliance, risk management).
 Neglecting to do this is a common mistake that otherwise solid candidates make when looking to attract board interest.

 Ensure you make the right first impression with a board-appropriate headshot and a headline that goes beyond just a title and company m=name.
 In the About section (summary), describe your board value, strategic experience and relevant certifications (e.g., NACD Governance Fellow), as well as key soft skills, like collaborative leadership and ability to build consensus.

 If you engage with content (or plan to), consider the subject matter of what you like, post, share and comment on, and incorporate activity related to board topics and issues.